-- 1. The use of food, bottles and formula shall be agreed upon by the caregiver and parent. - 2.
-Infant bottles and food shall be prepared and heated in an area separate from the diaper change area. - 3.
+- 3. Infant bottles and food shall be prepared and heated in an area separate from the diaper change area. - 4.
 Water used for the preparation of formula shall not come from the hot water supply.
-(Water from hot water systems may contain higher levels of lead and other substances which could be harmful to small children.) - 4.
+(Water from hot water systems may contain higher levels of lead and other substances that could be harmful to small children.) - 5.
 Children shall not share the same bottle or eating utensils.
-The facility shall practice a sanitary method of cleansing baby bottles, cups, and utensils. - 5.
+The facility shall practice a sanitary method of cleansing baby bottles, cups, and utensils. - 6.
 Bottles shall not be propped.
 Infants under six months of age shall be held while being bottle-fed.
-If needed, infants six months of age or older shall be held while being bottle-fed. - 6.
-Bottles and "sippy cups" shall be labeled with the child's name and shall be refrigerated. - 7.
+If needed, infants six months of age or older shall be held while being bottle fed. - 7.
+Bottles and "sippy cups" shall be labeled with the child's name and shall be refrigerated. - 8.
 Safety straps shall be used in high chairs at all times.